Kinovea/kinovea-docs/source/advanced/remote_control.rst

     Kinovea:PlayerScreen.TogglePlay

-.. tip:: This mechanism works even if Kinovea is not in the foreground.
+.. tip:: Kinovea windows continue to receive messages when minimized and not in the foreground.
-    If there are multiple instances of Kinovea running you will need to send the message to the correct instance based on its name.
+    If there are multiple windows opened you need to send the message to the correct window based on its title.